oshied/directord/docs/components.md

 `ENV` component, the `CACHEFILE` component provides a way to load thousands of arguments using a single action.

+> A cache file allows Directord to rapidly ingest large sets of arguments which can later be used in blueprints or dynamic commands.

 ##### `CACHEEVICT`

 Syntax: `STRING`